matsaleh13/allok8or/doc/dev-log.md

 - Fixed test failure on MacOS where regex pattern surrounded by line start (`^`) and end (`$`) patterns failed to match CSV output string.
 This didn't happen on Windows.
 Gah.
 - Decided I was tired of all the `diagnostic_*` files cluttering things up, so I put them into a `diagnostic` subfolder.
 Simply added a couple more glob patterns to crawl the `diagnostic` subfolder and add the files to the CMake `headers` and `cppfiles` variables.
 All code builds and tests pass.

+## 2019-01-01

+- Happy New Year!
+- Changed FixedSizeAllocator CRTP template class to take only an implementation class template parameter, removing the TSize and TAlign params.
+These it will now get (i.e. require) from any implementation class TImpl.
+This was to avoid having to pass TSize and TAlign in to both the implementation class params and the CRTP base class params.
+- Started implementing BlockAllocator class, which implements the FixedSizeAllocator CRTP interface.
+- Started implementing FixedBlockHeader and FixedBlockPool classes for managing fixed size blocks.
+- Much of the above was lifted nearly directly from the diagnostic::BlockHeader and diagnostic::AllocationTrackingPool classes.

+-